Site map

 Officials

-Leaders of two companies, which competed in the Rus-M tender: Aleksandr Kirilin of TsSKB Progress (center) and Vladimir Nesterov of Khrunichev enterprise (right) during the opening of the Paris Air and Space Show on June 15, 2009.
+Leaders of two companies, which competed in the Rus-M tender: Aleksandr Kirilin of TsSKB Progress (center) and Vladimir Nesterov of the Khrunichev enterprise (right) during the opening of the Paris Air and Space Show on June 15, 2009.
 Click to enlarge.
 Copyright © 2009 Anatoly Zak

 Perminov